openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ### Signature data digest {#sig-data-digest}

-Composite ML-DSA + ECC signatures MUST use SHA3-256 (hash algorithm ID 12) or SHA3-512 (hash algorithm ID 14) for the digest of signature data according to
+Signature data is digested prior to signing operations, see
 {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.4.
+Composite ML-DSA + ECC
+signatures MUST use SHA3-256 (hash algorithm ID 12) or SHA3-512 (hash algorithm ID 14) for the signature data digest.
 Signatures using other hash algorithms MUST be considered invalid.

 In accordance with the requirements on ML-DSA + ECC signature schemes specified in {{sig-alg-specs}}, an implementation MUST support SHA3-256 and SHOULD support